 We arrived appropriately jetlagged in Taipei after multiple hours of flying.
 And one night and a questionable hotel meal later, we were off to Taichung at 300 kilometres an hour via Taiwan High Speed Rail.

 Suri, our hostess with the mostest (and more officially, our main contact), picked us up at the train station.
 First order of business: Check in at hotel.
 Second order of business: A presentation and meet and greet at our Taiwan partners’ office.

 At the office we put faces to names we’d previously seen only on emails.
 We learned more about the company.
 And we participated in what we came to understand as Taiwan’s national pass-time: eating.

-I found food in Taiwan delicious, plentiful and definitely different from what I’m used to here in Canada.
+I found food in Taiwan delicious, plentiful and definitely different.
 Pictured on the right is a tomato smoothie.
 It’s considered a dessert and is served sweetened with honey.
 My tastebuds were both delighted and confused with every sip.

 When we weren’t eating, we learned all about how Halfmoon’s many overseas-sourced items are made.
 We watched giant rolls of yoga mat scroll overhead before being cut down into the familiar 72” x 24” sizes we’ve all come to know and love.
 The finished mats were then rolled, labelled, and packaged by hand.

 Skeins of thread are separated into strands, which will then be woven into yoga straps.

 We watched skeins of thread weave themselves into webbing and the factory-owner’s sister hand-cut and hand-finish that webbing into yoga straps.